For Rob Slater and Sarah Statham, two members of Crake, this was a welcome return to the Salford venue.

 The Eagle Inn is a real change for Crake after supporting Big Thief in venues like the O2 Ritz.

-Rob stated: “I think that our experience of what tour is is kind of unrealistic because the tour we did in summer was with Big Thief and they’re our favourite band.
+Rob said: “I think that our experience of what touring is, is kind of unrealistic because the tour we did in summer was with Big Thief and they’re our favourite band.
 That was like the first tour we’ve ever done and we kept saying don’t get used to this because it’s never going to be this good again.
 These headline shows though have been cool because I feel we are figuring out what kind of a band we are.”

 View this post on Instagram

-The band opened their set at the Pub in Salford with the track Amy and Ty.
-This track was a smooth way of easing the audience into their setlist with a chilled vibe.
+They opened with the smooth Amy and Ty, easing the audience into their setlist with a chilled vibe.

-The opening track was followed by a new song, Enough Salt For All Dogs.
-This saw vocalist and guitarist, Rowan Sandle, use a distortion pedal.
+New song, Enough Salt For All Dogs followed with vocalist and guitarist, Rowan Sandle, using a distortion pedal.

 This song live showed a more vibrant side to the band as well as when playing older track Millipede, perhaps their most upbeat track.

 The intimate setting and between-song chat created a real relationship between the artists and the audience.

 The band played instruments including drums, guitar, bass, keyboard as well as a trumpet.
 This gave the band a unique edge as well as being artistic.